peviitor-ro/dev.peviitor.ro/README.md

 ## Frontend
 To build the app, go inside SPA and run "npm run build_php".
 The assets will be generated on root/dist

-Don't forget to supply the website URL in .env (with no trailing slashes prefferably)
+Don't forget to supply the website URL in .env (with no trailing slashes prefferably, so https://my-website.com good, https://not-my-website.com/ bad)

 Check package.json for more scripts.

 ## Backend

 Define all the variables in root/env.php.
-(API_GET and API_POST must have a trailing slash here...)
+(API_GET and API_POST must have a trailing slash here... so we need https://you/know/the/url/)

 ## Uploading the website to cpanel